-Prior to these presentations, we offer informational meetings to allow parents to view the curriculum and ask questions.
-Information can also be found at www.candorhealthed.org.
+Prior to these presentations, parents are able to view the material that will be presented to students.
+Additional information about these presentations can also be found at www.candorhealthed.org.
+Parents may choose to exclude his/her child from the presentation via written documentation.